-- There, type “inetcpl.cpl” and then press on Enter.
+- There, type “inetcpl.cpl” and then press Enter.

-- After that, head over the Connection tab and then click on the LAN setting option.
+- After that, head over to the Connection tab and then click on the LAN setting option.

 - Then, you need to check the option for “Automatically detect settings” and uncheck the option for “Use a Proxy Server”.

-- Finally, save your changes restart the Steam application.
+- Finally, save your changes and restart the Steam application.